0xPolygon/polygon-docs/docs/zkEVM/spec/evm-differences.md

    - **SELFDESTRUCT** &rarr; removed and replaced by **SENDALL**.

-   - **EXTCODEHASH** &rarr; returns the hash of the contract bytecode from the zkEVM state tree without checking if the account is empty.
+   - `EXTCODEHASH` returns the hash of the contract bytecode from the zkEVM state tree without checking if the account is empty.

    - **DIFFICULTY** &rarr;  returns "0" instead of a random number as in the EVM.